chfrank-cgn/chfrank-cgn.github.io/ec2-cluster.md

 [Rancher](https://rancher.com/) offers node and cluster drivers for Amazon EC2, and in this article, we'll be using the Rancher node driver through [Terraform](https://www.terraform.io/) to create the cluster and set up a [node pool](https://rancher.com/docs/rancher/v2.x/en/cluster-provisioning/rke-clusters/node-pools/) for it.
 For more details on Rancher's options for cluster creation, look at this  [post](https://rancher.com/blog/2020/build-kubernetes-clusters-on-azure) on the Rancher [blog](https://rancher.com/blog/) or the Rancher [documentation](https://rancher.com/docs/rancher/v2.x/en/cluster-provisioning/).

+For details on how to enable the AWS Cloud Provider and tag your resources, have a look at the [provider](https://rancher.com/docs/rke/latest/en/config-options/cloud-providers/aws/) documentation.

 ## Provider

 I'm assuming that you have set up Terraform already.
 As a first step, we need to define the [Rancher2 provider](https://www.terraform.io/docs/providers/rancher2/index.html):